QAQdev/bugheap/README.md

 # BugHeap

-> ZJU course project, a billiard game based on libgraphcis
+> ZJU Advanced C (C大程) course project, a billiard game based on libgraphcis

 Actually I think it's a **PIECE OF SHIT**.

-The total project structure is listed as follows:
+The overall project structure is listed as following:

 ```
 ├─Custom Code